2023 Turkey–Syria earthquakes: In Syria

-The Associated Press, citing local residents, said the Afrin Dam had cracked.
-On 9 February at 04:00, the dam burst and flooded the village of Al-Tloul, which was exacerbated by heavy rains along the Afrin River basin.
+Cracks appeared in the Afrin Dam, causing great concern from local leaders.
+It was weakened after years of lack of care during the Syrian civil war.
+On 9 February, the Orontes River burst its banks, flooding the village of Al-Tloul, which was exacerbated by heavy rains along the Orontes River basin.
 Nearly all its residents fled; about 500 families were displaced.
-According to Reuters, citing local residents, between 35 and 40 people died and most buildings in Al-Tloul were damaged or destroyed by the earthquake.
 In Atarib, 148 bodies arrived at an underground hospital.
 A doctor at the hospital said some bodies were missing their head or limbs.
-Various archaeological sites in Tartus Governorate were damaged, including the Margat Castle, Khawabi Castle and Aleika Castle, which partially collapsed.
-Damage to historical towers and infrastructure were also reported in Tartous and Safita.
+Various archaeological sites in Tartus Governorate were damaged, including the Khawabi Castle and Aleika Castle.
+Damage to historical towers and infrastructure were also reported in Tartus and Safita.

-The president of the Syrian American Medical Society, Amjad Rass, said emergency rooms were packed with injured.
+The Syrian American Medical Society's president, Amjad Rass, said emergency rooms were packed with injured.
 In Idlib Governorate, one hospital received 30 bodies.
-In the village of Azmarin, Idlib Governorate, at least 260 people died, including 51 members of one family; at least 300 were injured and 100 were rescued.
+In the village of Azmarin, Idlib Governorate, at least 260 people died, 300 were injured, and 100 were rescued.
 Fifteen buildings in the village were leveled and about 50 percent of its housing stock had cracks.
-Footballer Nader Joukhadar, who played for the national team, was killed alongside his son when their home collapsed in Jableh.
+Footballer Nader Joukhadar, who played for the Syria national football team, died alongside his son when their home collapsed in Jableh.

 According to the International Rescue Committee, the earthquake struck when rebel-held areas were preparing for a blizzard and experiencing a cholera outbreak.
 In Aleppo, dozens of buildings collapsed and at least 444 people died, including 163 children.
 By 8 February, the bodies of 210 victims were returned to their families.
 The Directorate-General of Antiquities and Museums said various archeological sites across the city were extensively cracked or collapsed.
 Cracks were also reported in the outer façade of the Aleppo National Museum.
 In Atarib, Aleppo, the Syrian American Medical Society hospital said 120 bodies were recovered.
 About 20,000 homes were affected in Aleppo, leaving 70,000 homeless.
+Total damage in the city exceeded US$403 million.
 In Rajo, the doors and walls of a prison facility cracked.
 Twenty prisoners, believed to be Islamic State (ISIS) members, escaped the facility.

 In Damascus, many people fled from their homes onto the streets.
 In the northern parts of the city, many buildings were cracked.
-Many buildings in Syria had already been damaged by an almost 12-year-long civil war.
+Many buildings in Syria had already been damaged by the ongoing Syrian civil war.
 The Crusader-built castle Margat suffered damage, with part of a tower and parts of some walls collapsing.
 Cracks also opened up in the walls of the Krak des Chevaliers castle.
 The Citadel of Aleppo was also affected.
-In addition, one of the towers of Sahyun Castle near Latakia was destroyed, meanwhile all others were in danger.
-A total of 490 adobe buildings had partially or fully collapsed, while thousands of others were damaged in northwestern Syria.
+In addition, one of the towers of Sahyun Castle near Latakia was destroyed.
 The minaret of the Grand Mosque in Kobanî was also damaged.
-In Jindires, at least 250 buildings were razed; among the deaths were a family of 7—the only survivor was a newborn.